 Some videographers will deliver a video in as little as 8 weeks, while some will take up to a year.
 Producing a wedding video is a lengthy process and there are many steps that have to happen before it’s ready for viewing.
 "The editors have to pull and go through all of the footage and then start to piece together the story that will best represent your wedding day.
 Even after the footage is pieced together in a timeline, there is still music to add, color-correction, post-production, and processing time," said Roche.
 If you just can’t wait, ask your videographer if you will get a trailer prior to your full-length video being completed.

 Julie Hill started Elysium Productions ("Elysium" means "the perfect state of happiness" in Greek) with her husband in 2001 to fill a need for contemporary-style wedding videos.
 Her background in fine arts and her love for music and weddings makes this her ideal career.
 She she welcomes the challenge of creating a film that accurately (and yet creatively) captures each couple's wedding day.
 Elysium's philosophy from the very beginning has been to treat each couple's wedding with the utmost importance.
-She has been published on top wedding blogs such as Style Me Pretty and Green Wedding Shoes and is hired to film weddings all across the globe.
+She has been published on top wedding blogs such as Green Wedding Shoes and is hired to film weddings all across the globe.

 Lori Roche is a former Advertising Creative Director turned International Award-Winning Wedding Filmmaker.
 She and her I Do Films business partner Matt Buckman have been romantically capturing wedding stories since 2008.
 Instead of building on a standardized formula, they address each couple and each storyline individually.
 They study the main characters, look for the beautiful moments, and then perfectly arrange everything to tell the couple's story.
 I Do Films is based in Chicago but travels worldwide to film destination weddings and events.